Sickness can begin at different points of your cancer treatment.

 You can try other ways to try and prevent sickness before treatment such as:

-- relaxation or guided imagery exercises or tapes
+- relaxation or guided imagery exercises or recordings

 - behavioural therapies such as cognitive behavioural therapy,